AUTHENTICATION GUIDE

 Serial Number

-Real pairs have a serial number stamped inside, usually on the lining or tongue.
-While there isn't a public database to check these, the complete absence of a number is a massive red flag.
+Real pairs have a serial number stamped inside.
+While there isn't a public database, the complete absence of a number is a massive red flag.

 Note: Some fakes do have serial numbers, but the font and placement are often incorrect.